 - Is or has been an illicit trafficker in any unlawful controlled substance or chemical;

 - Has knowingly aided someone else in illicit trafficking; or

 - Is the spouse or child of a drug trafficker and has within the previous 5 years:

-- Obtained any financial or other benefit from the parent or spouse's illicit activity, and
+- Obtained any financial or other benefits from the parent or spouse's illicit activity, and

-- Knew or reasonably should have known that the benefit was the product of such illicit activity.
+- Knew or reasonably should have known that the benefit was the product of such illicit activity.12

 In some states, drug treatment is available with pre-trial diversion.
 In these programs, defendants are not required to enter a guilty plea and thus should not face immigration consequences if they successfully complete the program.